-Remote Court Hearings during COVID 19 pandemic – part 2- what should I do?
+Remote Court Hearings – part 2-what should I do?

-Remote Hearings-the important part: what should I do Remote Hearings During this pandemic crisis, all effective hearings, with the court’s permission are to be held remotely either by telephone phone or video conferencing.
-No formal application for a remote hearing is required.
-Prior to the Hearing: Be prepared If you… Continue reading
+Remote Hearings-the important part: what should I do Remote Hearings During the Covid-19 pandemic, all effective hearings were held remotely by telephone or video conferencing with the court’s permission.
+No formal application for a remote hearing was required.
+Since the ending of the lock down conditions set during the pandemic,… Continue reading

 Remote Court Hearings During COVID 19 Pandemic- part 1